The 10 Greatest American Hockey Players Ever

 8) Jonathan Quick

-Quick currently ranks 31st amongst goalies with 309 wins, 65 shy of catching Vanbiesbrouck, something he should do fairly easily before he retires.
-He is also 29th in save percentage (SV%) at .9141, just slightly behind Miller at .9152 and well ahead of Vanbiesbrouck at .8988, though the latter played in a higher-scoring era.
+Quick currently ranks 4th amongst American goalies with 325 wins, 44 shy of catching Tom Barrasso in 3rd, something he should do fairly easily before he retires.
+He is also 9th in save percentage (SV%) at .913, just slightly behind Miller at .915 and well ahead of Barrasso at .892, though the latter played in a higher-scoring era.
 Quick and Miller both won silver with the U.S. Olympic team in 2010, though Quick was a backup goalie during that run.

 Quick would also lead a Jennings Trophy winning tandem in the 2013-14 season and the 2017-18 season.
 But it was his clutch postseason performance which gave him a slight edge amongst these three, three of the greatest American goaltenders of all time.